erasmus-without-paper/ewp-specs-architecture/README.md

 **Example 1:**

-API implementations can be hosted across multiple servers and/or domains (which might be convenient, especially if you work with multiple developer teams, each one of which might want to use their favorite languages and environments.
+API implementations can be hosted across multiple servers and/or domains.
+This might be convenient, especially if you work with multiple developer teams, each one of which might want to use their favorite languages and environments.

 If you choose to implement your APIs on many servers, then **you might also